 Mistake No.2

-Czechs often use “please” instead of “sorry” when they haven’t heard something properly.
-This is not catastrophic, but gives the impression the speaker is begging for reprieve mid-conversation.
+Czechs often use “please” instead of “sorry” when they want you to repeat something.
+This is not a catastrophic error, but gives the impression the speaker is begging for reprieve mid-conversation.

 Mistake No.3

 Czechs say “strange person” when they mean “stranger.”
 In English, a stranger is a person you don’t know, while a strange person is weird.
-I once explained this to a student after she’d announced she liked talking to strange people.
-Then I asked if she meant “strange person” or “stranger.”
-She thought about this for a while and replied: “Both.”
+I once explained this to a student after she told me she liked talking to strange people.
+When I asked if she meant “strange person” or “stranger,” she replied: “Both.”

 Mistake No.4

 Czechs say “chief” when they mean “boss.”
-For example, “I like my chief.”
+E.g., “I like my chief.”
 Native speakers will still understand but may wonder why they’ve been transported into a Cowboys and Indians movie.

 Mistake No.5

 Czechs tend to pronounce every letter of every word.
-A good example is fruit, which Czechs pronounce as ‘fru-it.’
-The correct pronunciation of ‘fruit’ rhymes with shoot.
-I’ve explained this so often that I sometimes wake up in the night with “fruit rhymes with shoot” spinning through my mind.
+A good example is fruit, which Czechs pronounce as ‘fru-it’ when it should rhyme with shoot.
+I’ve explained this to many students that I sometimes wake up in the night with “fruit rhymes with shoot” spinning through my mind.

 Mistake No.6

-The Czech word for ‘check’ (kontrolovat) is a false friend because Czechs translate it as ‘control’ instead of ‘check’.
-They then create sentences like: “I need to control my homework,” which creates an image of ‘out of control homework’ threatening to take over the world.
+The Czech word for ‘check’ (kontrolovat) is a false friend.
+Czechs translate it as ‘control’ instead of ‘check’ and create sentences like: “I need to control my homework.”
+This creates an image of ‘out of control homework’ threatening to take over the world.
 A new Disney movie perhaps?

 Mistake No.7

 When an agreement has been reached, Czechs say, “I’ll count with you,” rather than “I’ll count on you”.
-This is an example the wrong preposition changing the meaning of a sentence.
-Whenever I hear this error I imagine two people agreeing to count from one to a hundred together.
+Here, the wrong preposition changes the meaning of a sentence and brings to mind two people agreeing to count from one to a hundred together.

 Mistake No.8